 - Candy: Gummi Bears, Jelly Beans

-Increasing the calorific value of food is important and easily achieved by adding a couple key ingredients.
+Increasing the calorific value of food is important and easily achieved by adding a couple of key ingredients.
 Olive Oil is very high in calories.
 It’s available in sachets or can be transported in a small bottle.
 Powdered cheese and butter are also very easy to add to recipes and add calories.

 I also like to take some small extra meals to fill in any special hunger gaps that I might have.
-Usually I’ll take some extra dried potatoes and ramen.
+Usually, I’ll take some extra dried potatoes and ramen.

 Dessert and Drinks

-Finally dessert and drinks round out the menu.
-There are commercially available desserts but these are basically the similar to quick set puddings that you can buy at the supermarket.
+Finally, dessert and drinks round out the menu.
+There are commercially available desserts but these are basically similar to quick set puddings that you can buy at the supermarket.
 They are usually made with milk – but as a backpacking substitute add Nido (indeed Nido can also be added to a range of foods to add calories).